Author Rasha Rehman / Category Sustainable Living / Published: Aug-21-2019

 Changes are being made.
 On a global scale, they may be harder to implement but right here at home, things can be easy.
 Mark your calendars for July 30, 2020 to act against plastic and raise awareness.
 Or start with something today, right now, and show that you genuinely care about the environment and its future.

 Rasha Rehman"Communication lead by day and media entrepreneur by night; Rasha is a passionate Toronto-based journalist.
-Adopting nutrition and fitness habits and striving to make a positive impact on the envrionment keeps Rasha going."Aug-21-2019
+Adopting nutrition and fitness habits and striving to make a positive impact on the environment keeps Rasha going."Aug-21-2019